pycontribs/pyrax/docs/cloud_servers.md

       Disk: 40
       VCPUs: 24

 So you now have the available images and flavors.
-Suppose you want to create a **1GB Performance-1 Ubuntu 12.04** server: to do this, you can use the `find()` method and the exact name of the image.
-This is difficult, since the exact name is 'Ubuntu 12.04 LTS (Precise Pangolin)', which you probably would not have guessed.
+Suppose you want to create a **1GB Performance-1 Ubuntu 14.04** server: to do this, you can use the `find()` method and the exact name of the image.
+This is difficult, since the exact name is 'Ubuntu 14.04 LTS (Trusty Tahr)', which you probably would not have guessed.
 So the easiest way to do this is to check in a less restrictive manner:

     ubu_image = [img for img in cs.images.list()
-            if "Ubuntu 12.04" in img.name][0]
+            if "Ubuntu 14.04" in img.name
+            and "PVHVM" in img.name][0]

 You can do something similar to get the 1GB Performance-1 flavor: